eafit-apolo/apolo-users/docs/source/software/applications/lammps/lammps-22Aug2018/index.rst

 Test LAMMPS
 -----------

-Run the benchmarks present in the repository.
+After installing LAMMPS, run the benchmarks present in the repository.

 .. code-block:: bash

 				$ sbatch example.sh

-The following code is an example:
+The following code is an example for running LAMMPS using SLURM:

 .. literalinclude:: src/lammps-bench.sh
 	:language: bash